FatemehHABozorgi/file_prom_exporter/README.md

 Edit the script if necessary:

-You can modify the script's directories, sftp_directory, and files_to_tail variables to fit your monitoring needs.
+To fit your monitoring needs, you can modify the script's directories, sftp_directory, and files_to_tail variables.
 Then you need to create a service to keep running the exporter.

 ```
 cd /usr/lib/systemd/system/